 INTRODUCTION

 The main causes of tooth loss are periodontal disease and dental caries[1].
-Replacing missing or lost teeth with osseointegrated dental implants has shown highly successful outcome in the treatment of single, partial or complete edentulism[2].
-However, insufficient bone volume is a common problem occuring in the rehabilitation of the edentulous posterior maxilla with implant-supported prostheses[3-5].
-Both, the presence of the maxillary sinus and atrophy of the alveolar process after tooth extraction or loss contribute to this problem.
+Replacing missing or lost teeth with osseointegrated dental implants has been highly successful in the treatment of single, partial, or complete edentulism[2].
+However, insufficient bone volume is a common problem occurring in the rehabilitation of the edentulous posterior maxilla with implant-supported prostheses[3-5].
+Both the presence of the maxillary sinus and atrophy of the alveolar process after tooth extraction or loss contribute to this problem.
 Therefore, it is often necessary to perform vertical alveolar ridge augmentation to enable implant placement and integration.
 A well-studied technique in this context is maxillary sinus membrane elevation with autologous bone or a variety of biomaterials (i.e., a form of guided bone regeneration in maxillary sinus augmentation; thereafter, “GBR-MSA”)[3-6].
 However, for the following reasons there is a need for developing novel strategies for improving GBR-MSA.

-First, autologous bone is considered to be the „gold standard” in GBR-MSA due to its osteogenic, osteoinductive and osteoconductive properties including lack of immunogeneicity[7,8].
-However, autologous bone grafts may show a number of disadvantages, such as increased operation time, donor site morbidity, post-operative discomfort, limitations in bone quantity and volume, unpredictable bone quality, reduced volume stability and fast resorption rate[9-13].
+First, autologous bone is considered to be the gold standard in GBR-MSA due to its osteogenic, osteoinductive, and osteoconductive properties including lack of immunogenicity[7,8].
+However, autologous bone grafts may show a number of disadvantages, such as increased operation time, donor site morbidity, post-operative discomfort, limitations in bone quantity and volume, unpredictable bone quality, reduced volume stability, and fast resorption rate[9-13].
 It may also be only effective under good recipient conditions.
-Furthermore, the intraoral amount of autologous bone is limited and therefore extraoral donor sites are needed for larger defects.
+Furthermore, the intraoral amount of autologous bone is limited, and therefore extraoral donor sites are needed for larger defects.
 Extraoral donor sites like the iliac crest may lead to further discomfort for the patient and an even higher morbidity rate compared to intraoral donor sites.

 Second, while allografts have osteogenic properties, their probable osteoinductive and osteoconductive functions are still discussed contradictorily[7,11,14-16].
 Especially the osteoconductive property of bone allografts leads to a significant higher volume stability compared to autologous bone, although it is still resorbable and will be degraded into autologous bone.
-Demineralized freeze-dried bone allografts (FDBAs) were shown to be osteoinductive and osteoconductive due to the release of bone morphogenetic proteins[17], although clinical outcomes comparing mineralized and demineralized FDBAs were reported to be similar[18].
-Studies in vitro and animal investigations revealed osteoinductive functions of demineralized FDBAs by recruiting cells and ectopic bone formation[19].
-Disadvantages of allogeneic materials may be a protracted vascularization, slow remodeling and resorption or longer time for osseointegration and the risk of immunogenic reactions[15-18].
+Demineralized freeze-dried bone allografts were shown to be osteoinductive and osteoconductive due to the release of bone morphogenetic proteins[17], although clinical outcomes comparing mineralized and demineralized freeze-dried bone allografts were reported to be similar[18].
+Studies in vitro and animal investigations revealed osteoinductive functions of demineralized freeze-dried bone allografts by recruiting cells and ectopic bone formation[19].
+Disadvantages of allogeneic materials may be a protracted vascularization, slow remodeling and resorption or longer time for osseointegration, and the risk of immunogenic reactions[15-18].

-Third, several experimental studies on animal models[20,21], clinical studies [22-24] and an earlier meta-analysis[25] indicated that platelet-rich plasma (PRP) can increase new bone formation in maxillary sinus augmentation when used in combination with autologous or allogenic graft material.
-The use of PRP is based on the premise that it contains large quantities of growth factors, including platelet derived growth factor (PDGF), insulin-like growth factor-I (IGF-I) and transforming growth factor-β (TGF-β) that may enhance osteogenesis[26-28].
+Third, several experimental studies on animal models[20,21], clinical studies [22-24], and an earlier meta-analysis[25] indicated that platelet-rich plasma (PRP) can increase new bone formation in maxillary sinus augmentation when used in combination with autologous or allogeneic graft material.
+The use of PRP is based on the premise that it contains large quantities of growth factors, including platelet derived growth factor, insulin-like growth factor-1, and transforming growth factor-β that may enhance osteogenesis[26-28].
 However, a number of recent systematic reviews and meta-analyses came to the conclusion that PRP has no significant impact on bone formation as well as on implant survival in maxillary sinus augmentation[29-31].